yugabyte/yugabyte-db/docs/content/latest/secure/encryption-at-rest.md

 showAsideToc: true
 ---

 Encryption at rest ensures that data stored on disk is protected.
 You can configure your YugabyteDB cluster with a *universe key* (a user-generated symmetric key), to perform cluster-wide encryption.

-Follow the steps below to enable or disable encryption at rest in a YugabyteDB cluster.
+Files encrypted when using encryption at rest:

+- YB-TServer data files
+- write ahead log (WAL) files

+Files that are NOT encrypted when using encryption at rest:

+- temporary files
+- database log files
+- auxillary data, such as metadata files (for example, files that store the internal UUID of a tablet server)

-## Enabling encryption at rest
+## Enable encryption at rest

 To enable encryption at rest, perform the following steps.